Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 Fish Flox vs Fix Flox: What Changed?

-If you previously purchased Thomas Labs Fish Flox, Fish Flox Forte, or Aqua Cipro, here is what changed and what remains the same:
+If you previously purchased Thomas Labs Fish Flox, Fish Flox Forte, or Aqua Cipro, here is what changed and what stayed the same:

-Same Active Ingredient Fix Flox contains the same 500 mg ciprofloxacin per capsule that you relied on with Fish Flox Forte and Aqua Cipro.
-The pharmaceutical-grade formulation targets the same bacteria.
+Same Active Ingredient Fix Flox has the same 500 mg of ciprofloxacin per capsule you used in Fish Flox Forte and Aqua Cipro, and the pharmaceutical-grade formula works on the same bacteria.

-New Manufacturer Fix Flox is made by Aqua Soma Labs, replacing the discontinued Thomas Labs line.
-Aqua Soma Labs manufactures in the United States under strict quality-control standards.
+New Manufacturer Fix Flox is made by Aqua Soma Labs, which replaced the discontinued Thomas Labs line and manufactures in the United States.

-Same Capsule Form Fix Flox uses the same capsule format as the original Fish Flox, making it easy to open and dissolve the powder in aquarium water or follow veterinary directions for birds.
+Same Capsule Form The capsule is the same format as the original Fish Flox, so it opens and dissolves in aquarium water the same way, or you can follow your vet's directions for birds.

-Available in 30-Count and 60-Count Bottles Choose the size that fits your setup: a 30-count bottle for a single hospital tank or occasional use, or a 60-count bottle for larger collections, multi-tank operations, or extended treatment courses.
+Available in 30-Count and 60-Count Bottles Pick the size that fits your setup: a 30-count bottle for a single hospital tank or occasional use, or a 60-count bottle for larger collections and longer treatment courses.

 Benefits of Fix Flox for Fish & Birds